1. Joshua Tree National Park

 10. Death Valley National Park

 Death Valley National Park is the hottest, lowest, and driest place in the entire country.
-Temps during the day have exceeded 130 degrees.
+The temps during the day have exceeded 130 degrees.
 The park protects canyons, badlands, sand dunes, mountain ranges, historic mines, springs, and more than 1000 species of plants which grow in the surrounding area.

 11. Canyonlands National Park